MicrosoftDocs/power-platform/power-platform/admin/manage-dataverse-auditing.md

    | Set the retention policy for these logs   | Default: Forever   |
    | Set a custom retention policy | Maximum: 24,855 days.
 Visible if you select "Custom" in the above setting.   |

+>[!NOTE]
-   When the audit retention period is set to Forever, logs will never be deleted.
+> When the audit retention period is set to **Forever**, logs will never be deleted.
 When the audit retention period is set to any other value, logs will be deleted continuously starting at the time an audit record exceeds the time defined in the retention policy.

-   Example: The retention policy is set to 30 days.
+> Example: The retention policy is set to 30 days.
 Audit records that were created 30 days +1 second ago will start to be deleted in the background.

-   Each audit log is stamped with the currently active retention period.
-Changing the retention period does not change the retention period for already existing records.
-The new retention period will be applied to all new records created after the retention policy was changed.
+>  Each audit log is stamped with the currently active retention period. **Changing the retention period here does not change the retention period for already existing records.** The new retention period will be applied to all new records created after the retention policy was changed.

-   Example: The retention period is changed from 30 days to 90 days.
+>  Example: The retention period is changed from 30 days to 90 days.
 Audit records that were created prior to the change will be deleted in the background after 30 days.
 Audit records that were created after the change will be deleted in the background after 90 days.

-4. Select **Save**.
+5. Select **Save**.

 More information: [Dataverse developer guide: Configure auditing > Configure organization settings](/power-apps/developer/data-platform/auditing/configure#configure-organization-settings)